gardener/documentation/website/documentation/getting-started/shoots/_index.md

 It is also possible to confine updates to the shoot spec to be applied only during this time.
 This can come in handy when you want to bundle changes or prevent changes to be applied outside a well-known time window.

 You can allow Gardener to automatically update your cluster's Kubernetes patch version and/or OS version (of the nodes).
 Take this decision consciously!
-Whenever a new Kubernetes patch version or OS version is set to "supported" in the respective cloudprofile, auto update will upgrade your cluster during the next maintenance window.
+Whenever a new Kubernetes patch version or OS version is set to `supported` in the respective cloud profile, auto update will upgrade your cluster during the next maintenance window.
 If you fail to (manually) upgrade the Kubernetes or OS version before they expire, force-upgrades will take place during the maintenance window.

 ### Result